radarbot-team/radarbot-team-best-pratices/logging/Logging.md

 #### Using DLog instead of NSLog

 A good practice is not to show logs in your release version, in some cases can be useful but most of them should not be printed.
-Defining a macro **DLog** in the .pch file and using instead of NSLog, it will allow you to print logs only in debug mode but it will never print them on release mode.
+Defining a macro **`DLog`** in the `.pch` file and using instead of `NSLog`, it will allow you to print logs only in debug mode but it will never print them on release mode.

 Macro: